Automattic/jetpack/projects/packages/wp-js-data-sync/README.md

 #### A more complex example:

-Here's an example that's going to handle an entry called `favorite_posts`.
+Here's an example that's going to handle an entry called `posts`.

 This is going to store a list of post IDs in the database, but the REST API will receive and return a list of post objects.